janny801/simple-c-calculator/README.md

    ```

    This will generate an executable named `calculator`.

    This command uses the GNU Compiler Collection (gcc) to compile main.c into an executable named calculator.
 The -o calculator option specifies the output filename.

+   - **Why is this step necessary?**
+  C and C++ programs are written in human-readable source code, but computers cannot execute this code directly.
+The compiler translates it into machine code (binary) that the operating system can run.